Crime Is Falling In Cities Across The World Due To The Coronavirus

 In some cases, however, the purported drop in crime may have less to do with a drop in criminal activity, and more to do with a drop in enforcement.

-For example, in many American cities, police are confined to their patrol cars rather than allowed to walk their beats, possibly limiting how many arrests they can make.
+In many American cities, police are confined to their patrol cars rather than allowed to walk their beats, possibly limiting how many arrests they can make.
 Similarly, many police are more concerned about enforcing social distancing than they are about less-severe crimes.

 “While departments are unlikely to announce they’ve backed off policing certain crimes, that’s going to be the case.
 In many respects, over the next weeks they’re really in survival mode,” said criminologist Philip Stinson.

-One subset of crimes that is almost certainly increasing during the pandemic, however, is domestic violence.
+One subset of crimes that is almost certainly increasing during the pandemic is domestic violence.
 Children aren’t in school, for example, which means that they lack access to adults who would otherwise report them to authorities if they (the adults) suspected the kids were being abused.
 Similarly, women in abusive relationships are effectively locked up at home with their abusers.